Quantization of Planck's Constant

 There are two important Lie algebroids defined by a Poisson structure. \begin{definition} The \emph{cotangent Lie algebroid} of $(M,\Pi)$ is the cotangent bundle $T^*M$ with the anchor map $\#_\Pi:T^*M\to TM$ defined by contraction with $\Pi$ and the \emph{Koszul bracket} $[\,\cdot\,,\,\cdot\,]_\Pi$ --- which is the unique Lie algebroid bracket such that for any $f,g\in\Ci(M)$,

 \end{definition}

-Poisson structures can be viewed as a special type of Jacobi structure (see the appendix).
+Poisson structures can be viewed as a special type of Jacobi structure (see App.~\ref{Exploding contact}).
 There is a Lie algebroid naturally associated to any Jacobi structure, and in particular to any Poisson structure. \begin{definition} The \emph{Jacobi Lie algebroid} \cite{c-z,k-s} of $(M,\Pi)$ is the bundle $T^*_\Pi M := T^*M\oplus \R$ with the anchor $\#(\alpha,f)=\#_\Pi\alpha$ and the bracket

 for $\alpha,\beta\in\Omega^1(M)$, $f,g\in\Ci(M)$. \end{definition} \begin{remark} The Poisson bivector, $\Pi$, is a $2$-cocycle of the Lie algebroid $T^*M$, and $T^*_\Pi M$ is the central extension determined by it.
 My notation, $T^*_\Pi M$, is based on this fact. \end{remark} \begin{definition} A \emph{contact form} on a $2n+1$-dimensional manifold is a $1$-form, $\theta$, such that $\theta\wedge(d\theta)^n$ is nowhere vanishing.